How to Monitor Workers for the Greater Good- WorkTime Survey 2019

 “When employee monitoring is not done respectfully, or data is not handled confidentially and responsibly, it begins to raise eyebrows and bring distrust.
-With over 20+years on the market, WorkTime is and still remains the only respectful employee monitoring software.” — Kirill Nesterenko, CEO Nestersoft Inc.
+With over 20+years on the market, WorkTime is and remains the only respectful employee monitoring software.” — Kirill Nesterenko, CEO Nestersoft Inc.

-According to an Accenture report, (62 percent) of organizations used monitoring technologies to collect data on their workers in order to obtain more insight into the quality of work.
+According to an Accenture report, (62 percent) of organizations used monitoring technologies to collect data on their workers to obtain more insight into the quality of work.
 It was revealed that less than a quarter of the 62 percent handled the information gathered responsibly.
 Unfortunately, cases like this often occur but with the help of the right tools, this can be prevented.

 “WorkTime is trusted by so many customers (from medical sectors to the banking industry) and continues to serve many businesses around the world with great success because it offers respectful, secure, safe, non-invasive employee monitoring.
 Our main intention is to walk in our customers’shoes, understand their needs and deliver excellently.” — Kirill Nesterenko, CEO Nestersoft Inc.

-In order to get positive outcomes using employee monitoring software ask yourself the following questions;
+To get positive outcomes using employee monitoring software ask yourself the following questions;

 Are your business goals defined?